poseidon-framework/poseidon-framework.github.io/janno_details.md

 ### Relations among samples/individuals

-To systematically document biological relationships uncovered among samples/individuals in one or multiple Poseidon datasets (e.g. with software like READ ([Kuhn et al. 2018](https://doi.org/10.1371/journal.pone.0195491)) or BREADR ([Rohrlach et al. 2023](https://doi.org/10.1101/2023.04.17.537144)), the `.janno` file can be fit with a set of columns featuring the `Relation_*` prefix.
+To systematically document biological relationships uncovered among samples/individuals in one or multiple Poseidon datasets (e.g. with software like READ ([Kuhn et al. 2018](https://doi.org/10.1371/journal.pone.0195491)) or BREADR ([@Rohrlach2023](https://doi.org/10.1101/2023.04.17.537144)), the `.janno` file can be fit with a set of columns featuring the `Relation_*` prefix.
 They together should be capable to encode all kinds of pairwise, biological relationships an individual might have.

 `Relation_To` is a string list column (so: multiple values are possible if separated by `;`) that stores the `Poseidon_ID`s of other samples/individuals to which the current individual has some relationship.